JLA: Age of Wonder: Issue one

 At the Kent residence, Clark adopts his costume.
 Curious to know why he has these powers, his parents lead Clark to their barn to show his "birthright": a small spaceship.

 Kent shows the spaceship to Luthor, Tesla, and his coworkers, Ted Knight and Barry Allen.
 He tells them about his alien origins, and shows them a hologram of his birth world and its destruction.
 Luthor proposes to replicate the Kryptonian technology for profit.
 The group establishes the Luthor Company, and Ted Knight becomes "Starman" in the process of field testing a gravity rod during a thunderstorm.
 Knight tests the rod's energy on Kent, but the energy ricochets onto Barry Allen's experiment, causing the chemical to explode.
 Allen, unharmed, begins cleaning the mess with superhuman speed, thus becoming the "Human Flash".

-Lane reports to Perry White that the Luthor Company is giving away cold wireless lamps for free.
-However, when the stocks of these lamps are exhausted, a riot breaks out.
+Lane reports to Perry White that the Luthor Company is giving away cold wireless lamps for free, but when the stocks of these lamps are exhausted, a riot breaks out.
 Outraged, Luthor lashes out at Kent for causing bad publicity for the company, leading to an argument over money.
 Kent later expresses regret to Lane over his responsibility in the riots, and Lane kisses him.

 By 1897, America has become a technologically advanced nation.
 Kent is hosting the inauguration of the League of Science, an organization that will ensure that science cannot be misused.
 Among the guests, Captain Hal Jordan, whom Kent had helped select as Green Lantern of Earth, is not impressed with Kent's speech.
 During the party, Kent meets the Wayne family and their son, Bruce Wayne.
 Luthor proposes to Lane, who rejects him in favor of Kent.
 Kent and Lane marry within the year.

 Lex Luthor falls ill with radiation poisoning while on an expedition from the Viennese Bohemian mountains.
 He sends a distress signal, and the League evacuates the crew and destroys the cargo.
 Due to radiation exposure, Luthor has lost his hair and is recuperating in a hospital.
 He meets with Tesla, who assures him that a prototype of their project will completed soon.
 Kent, who is arriving to visit Luthor in the hospital, overhears that the two are building a death ray.
 Kent tells Luthor that he will not allow it to be built.
 Clark and Lane pressure Luthor to abandon the project, but he is not convinced.